Lublin

 Lublinum.) is the eighth-largest city in Poland and the second-largest city of historical Lesser Poland.
 It is the capital and the centre of Lublin Voivodeship with a population of 336,339 (December 2021).
 Lublin is the largest Polish city east of the Vistula River, located 153 km southeast of Warsaw.

 One of the events that greatly contributed to the city's development was the Polish–Lithuanian Union of Krewo in 1385.
 Lublin thrived as a centre of trade and commerce due to its strategic location on the route between Vilnius and Kraków; the inhabitants had the privilege of free trade in the Grand Duchy of Lithuania.
 The Lublin Parliament session of 1569 led to the creation of a real union between the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, thus creating the Polish–Lithuanian Commonwealth.
 Lublin witnessed the early stages of the Reformation in the 16th century.
-A Calvinist congregation was founded and groups of radical Arians appeared in the city, making it an important global centre of Arianism.
+A Calvinist congregation was founded and groups of radical Polish Brethren (called Arians by their detractors) appeared in the city, making it an important global centre of Unitarianism.

 Until the partitions at the end of the 18th century, Lublin was an important royal city of the Kingdom of Poland.
 Its delegates, alike nobles, had the right to participate in the royal election.
 In 1578, Lublin was chosen as the seat of the Crown Tribunal, the highest appeal court in the Polish–Lithuanian Commonwealth, and for centuries, the city has been flourishing as a centre of culture and higher learning.

 In 2011, the analytical Financial Times Group found Lublin to be one of the best cities for business in Poland.
 The Foreign Direct Investment ranking placed Lublin second among larger Polish cities in the cost-effectiveness category.
 Lublin is noted for its green spaces and a high standard of living; the city has been selected as the 2023 European Youth Capital and 2029 European Capital of Culture.
 Its historical Old Town is one of Poland's national monuments (Pomnik historii) tracked by the National Heritage Board of Poland.